-The Group ORSA is the primary means by which the Board and other key stakeholders are provided with a comprehensive understanding of the Group's risk profile and expected capital needs over its business planning period.
-The analysis, findings, and recommendations (i.e., the output) from the Group ORSA are therefore a key part of the Board's strategic decision-making process and the way in which these decisions are implemented by relevant members of the senior management team.
+The Group ORSA is a key process for providing the Board and other key stakeholders with a comprehensive understanding of the Group's risk profile and expected capital needs over its business planning period.
+The analysis, findings and recommendations from the Group ORSA are a key part of the Board's strategic decisionmaking process as are the way in which these decisions are implemented by relevant members of the senior management team.

-The Group's current strategic objectives, business plan and target risk profile are key inputs into the scope and focus of the Group ORSA.
-The Group Board together with senior management play a significant and ongoing role in determining the set of scenarios which will be included in the Group ORSA, the assumptions for each of these scenarios, and the criteria against which the results will be assessed.
+The Group's strategic objectives, business plan and target risk profile are key inputs into the scope and focus of the Group ORSA.
+The Group ORSA includes an annual cycle of stress and scenario testing.
+This is designed to provide insight into the sensitivity of the business plan to key assumptions and allow analysis of the plan under potential adverse scenarios together with the management actions available to the Group to achieve its strategic objectives.
+The Board together with senior management play a significant and ongoing role in determining the set of scenarios which will be included in the Group ORSA, the assumptions for each of these scenarios and the criteria against which the results will be assessed.

-The Group ORSA Policy requires that the ORSAs of UGP and its operating businesses:
+The Group ORSA Policy requires that the ORSAs of UGP and its operating subsidiaries:

-- provide key stakeholders with a comprehensive understanding of the relevant entity's risk profile, its capital needs, and the link between risk and capital; - > are forward-looking, and provide insight into both the current and expected future risk profile and capital position; - > allow identification, assessment, monitoring and management of all material risks, in order to ensure there is sufficient capital resources to meet the solvency requirements across the business planning cycle; - > are used as a key decision-making tool; - are designed to be specific to the relevant entities and the specific environments in which they operate; - are embedded as an ongoing process which comprises regular analysis, reporting, discussion and management action; and - > inform and respond to the way the Utmost Group and its operating businesses are run on a continuous basis.
+- > provide key stakeholders with a comprehensive understanding of the relevant entity's risk profile, its capital needs and the link between risk and capital; - are forward-looking and provide insight into both the current and expected future risk profile and capital - allow identification, assessment, monitoring and management of all material risks, in order to ensure there is sufficient capital resources to meet the solvency requirements across the business planning cycle; - > are used as a key decision-making tool; - > are designed to be specific to the relevant entities and the specific environments in which they operate; - > are embedded as an ongoing process which comprises regular analysis, reporting, discussion and management action: and - > inform and respond to the way Utmost Group and its operating subsidiaries are run on a continuous basis.